If you like traveling probably, you have tried the famous couchsurfing.com service finding a place to stay and finding new friends.

 Sometimes there are some people hosting, but it may happen that all of them are busy or already hosting someone else.
 Sometimes there are NO people hosting, no matter you see many profiles in search.
 They don’t reply, not active.

-Sometimes I changed plans instantly and there were not enough time for hosts to respond.
+Sometimes I changed plans instantly and there was not enough time for hosts to respond.
 But if I arranged everything two weeks in advance, then I would have a host.

 And the last thing, that happened to me few times – there are cases when plans of your hosts change, and they cannot accept you anymore even if you arranged everything in advance.